TomHochsprung/UAI2023_Pairwise_CI_Testing/README.md

 ## Requirements
 The R version should match the mentioned packages below.
 (We used R version 3.6.3 (2020-02-29) -- "Holding the Windsock").
-Several packages and the there mentioned dependencies need to be installed in the respective R environment:
+Several packages and the there mentioned dependencies need to be installed in the respective R environment.
+The user can run the script install_packages.R which should install all the relevant packages:

 mvtnorm